thephpleague/route/docs/unstable/strategies.md

 ### Globally

-Will apply to all routes defined by the router unless the route or it's parent group has a different strategy applied.
+Will apply to all routes defined by the router unless the route or its parent group has a different strategy applied.

 ~~~php
 <?php declare(strict_types=1);